• Home

 Extract the Juice

-• Combine the apples and water in a large saucepot.
+• Combine the apples, water, and lemon juice in a large saucepot.
 Bring the pot to a boil over medium-high heat, and then reduce the heat to low and simmer until the apples are soft, about 10 to 15 minutes.
 Stir occasionally to prevent sticking, and avoid overcooking because it can destroy the flavor.

 • Strain the apple mash through a damp jelly bag or double layers of cheesecloth.
 Let the juice drip for at least 2 hours.
 Don't squeeze the jelly bag if you want a clear juice.
 Discard the solids.